 7) Santa La Noche: Gaby Moreno

 Born in Guatemala, singer-songwriter-producer Gaby Moreno moved to Los Angeles where she’s released several albums, including the holiday album Posada.
 It offers a dozen tracks delivered in Spanish and English in a wonderful variety of styles.
-Click to hear Moreno sing Santa La Noche.
+Listen to Moreno sing Santa La Noche.

 8) Happy Xmas (War Is Over): Gabrielle Aplin

 Gabrielle Aplin amassed a following for her acoustic music covers on YouTube before signing with a label.
 Her parents bought her first guitar when she was 11 years old.
 Here is her cover of John Lennon’s classic song.